 Multidrug-resistant (MDR) and extensively drug-resistant (XDR) tuberculosis (TB) represent an increasing threat for global tuberculosis (TB) control.
 Successful control of M/XDR-TB requires efficient drug susceptibility testing (DST) as basis for designing effective therapy regimens.
 However, e.g. due to inadequate infrastructure, DST is often missing or delayed in countries with medium or high TB incidence, leading to empirical treatment regimens with low cure rates.
 New molecular methods like Next Generation Sequencing (NGS) or targeting sequencing can provide accurate and rapid drug susceptibility results of clinical Mycobacterium tuberculosis complex strains.
-This project is designed to support two Eastern European (Kyrgyzstan, Moldova) and two Southern Africa countries (Namibia, Mozambique) with high TB incidence in establishing sequencing technologies as diagnostic tools for rapid prediction of drug resistance.
+This project will support countries with a high TB incidence such as Moldova in Eastern Europe and Kyrgyzstan in Central Asia and three countries in Southern Africa, Eswatini, Namibia and Mozambique, in establishing sequencing technologies as diagnostic tools for the rapid prediction of drug resistance.
 Based on the rapid resistance prediction results, M/XDR-TB patients can be treated earlier with effective regimens, leading to higher cure rates as well as limiting the risk of further resistance development and M/XDR-TB transmission.

 Aims of project

-The overall aim of this project is to establish a sustainable competence network in two Eastern European countries (Kyrgyzstan, Moldova) and two countries of Southern Africa (Namibia, Mozambique) to promote the use of sequencing technology (in part NGS) for rapid TB resistance diagnostics and surveillance.
+The overall aim of this project is to establish a sustainable competence network in countries with high TB-incidence.
+In this network the Central Asia state Kyrgyzstan, the East European country Moldova and three countries of Southern Africa, Namibia, Mozambique and the more recently included Eswatini, will be supported to implement modern sequencing technology (in part NGS) for rapid TB resistance diagnostics and surveillance.

 - Technology transfer by implementation of sequencing technologies in partner countries